72squared/redpipe/README.rst

 In future versions, I may be able to correctly detect the version of `redis-py-cluster` you are using.
 We'll see.
 For now, this should work well enough.

+If it doesn't work for your use case, you can build your own connector by passing a callable function to `redpipe.connect`.
+It expects something that creates a pipeline object with a similar interface as that offered by the `redis-py` pipeline.
+Use at your own risk.

 Working with Keyspaces